The Elder Scrolls V: Skyrim: Plot

-Imperial soldiers have captured Ulfric Stormcloak and are preparing to execute him, along with the player who was caught up in the skirmish and mistakenly believed to be a rebel.
-Before the player can be executed, Alduin appears, attacking the imperial outpost and thus rescuing the player.
+Imperial soldiers have captured Ulfric Stormcloak and are preparing to execute him, along with the player who was caught up in the skirmish and mistakenly identified as a rebel.
+The executions are disrupted when the dragon Alduin appears and attacks the imperial outpost.
 The player escapes and warns Jarl Balgruuf of Whiterun of the dragon attack.
 When another dragon attacks and is slain, the dragon's soul flows into the player character, causing the nearby guards to call them "Dragonborn."
 The Greybeards summon the Dragonborn to the Throat of the World with a deafening shout, where the Dragonborn begins training in the Way of the Voice.

 Delphine, a member of a secret society called the Blades who were known as dragon hunters, intercepts the Dragonborn on a training quest and arranges for the Dragonborn to infiltrate the Thalmor Embassy in Solitude, on the (mistaken) suspicion that the Thalmor are responsible for the dragon attacks.
 There, they learn that Esbern, a Blades lore master obsessed with the prophecy of Alduin's return, is alive and hiding somewhere in Riften.
 The Dragonborn rescues Esbern in Riften as Thalmor agents also try to capture him.
 Esbern leads them to an ancient Blade temple and a massive engraving depicting Alduin's prior defeat.
 Esbern deciphers that the ancient Nords used a special shout that forces a dragon to land and experience the concept of mortality, thus rendering Alduin and any dragon weaker, unable to fly, and vulnerable.